M-GiT-M/OOP-Final-Assessment/README.md

 - Day 1 Complete - 40% of Project completed with the essential classes defined, a clear layout of the game has been strategically thought of and I am inventing new ideas as I go along.
 - Having difficulty on how to save/load game but with research will figure it out, already started by saving character and items to dictionaries

+# Day 2 - April 29
+- Will work on the Enemy Subclasses to create different enemies and either begin or finish the combat section.
+  # Ogre
+    -